 I understand that a writer and editor relationship is personal, and I strive to foster that confidential relationship while helping you bring your project to fruition, finding the best path for your story.
 Whether seeking an literary agent or publisher for traditional publication or self-publishing, my guidance can move your book from idea to publication.

 What does “success” mean?

 As a small business owner, I value my clients.
 The editor-writer relationship is often long-term.
-I’m there with you, in the many ways needed to reach publication.
+I’m there with you, rooting you on and in the many ways needed to reach publication.

 Why choose Write for Success (WFS)?